 - Zoom is a leader in modern enterprise video communication and offers an easy, reliable cloud platform video conferencing platform.

-- In this article, we explore the reasons and solutions for the most common Zoom Meeting error codes reported on the Internet.
+- In this article, we explore the reasons and solutions for the most common Zoom Meeting errors.

 Zoom is a popular video conferencing service that offers web, desktop, and mobile applications.
 Thousands of people rely on Zoom Meeting every day to attend meetings remotely.
 However, at times the users may experience Zoom Meeting connection issues when trying to access the service.